 '''

-(Samples.john.Chain).Formatted.Issuer

-O=Test CA,CN=Test CA
+(Samples.john.Chain).Formatted.Issuer O=Test CA,CN=Test CA

 '''

-A.23.1 Instances of the DRC.X509Cert Class
+A.25.1 Instances of the DRC.X509Cert Class

-Each instance of the DRC.X509Cert class has the properties detailed in Table A-4.
+Each instance of the DRC.
+X509Cert class has the properties detailed in Table A-4.

-Table A-4: Properties of each instance of the DRC.X509Cert class
+Table A-4: Properties of each instance of the DRC.
+X509Cert class

 Property Description Cert Integer vector of raw certificate data.
-CertOrigin For certificates read from a certificate store this is: 'MSStore' storename For certificates read from a file this is: 'DER' and a fully qualified filename For example: 'DER' C:\apps\dyalog141U64\TestCertificates\client\john- cert.pem Elements Extended Formatted Elements, Extended, and Formatted are namespaces that contain specific information about the certificate.
+CertOrigin For certificates read from a certificate store this is: 'MSStore' storename For certificates read from a file this is: 'DER' and a fully qualified filename For example: 'DER' C:\apps\dyalog1\flue1U6\TestCertificates\client\John Doe-cert.pem Elements Extended Formatted Elements, Extended, and Formatted are namespaces that contain specific information about the certificate.
 Elements contains the information in a basic format, while Formatted and Extended have the same elements in a more human-readable format (Extended may, in some instances, contain additional information).
-KeyOrigin For keys read from a certificate store this is: 'MSStore' storename For keys read from a file this is: 'DER' and a fully qualified filename For example: 'DER' C:\apps\dyalog141U64\TestCertificates\client\john- key.pem LDRC Internal reference to the local DRC namespace.
-ParentCert An instance of the certificate directly above this one in the certificate chain.
-Only relevant if this certificate is part of a certificate chain but not at the top of the chain.